11 Tonic Herbs for Stress and Anxiety

 Chamomile (Matricaria chamomilla)

 Preparations: Tea, tincture, bath

 Chamomile is a well-known aromatic herb with a powerful ability to calm the spirit and the stomach!
 It’s useful for upset bellies and to support digestion after meals.
-It likewise calms the nervous system,7 relieves headaches, soothes menstrual cramps, and aids sleep.8 Caution to those allergic to plants in the aster family.
+It likewise calms the nervous system,7 relieves headaches, soothes menstrual cramps, and aids sleep.8 Many are familiar with its soothing scent and traditional use as one of our premier herbs for anxiety and stress.
+Caution to those allergic to plants in the aster family.

 Herbs for Emotional Stress

 Mimosa (Albizia julibrissin)

 Referred to as the “Tree of Happiness” in Chinese medicine, the bark and flowers of this weedy tree are traditionally used as a sedative and to calm and uplift the spirit.9 The bark is known for its ability to stabilize emotions, while the flowers have a more uplifting, antidepressant effect.
 Mimosa is a wonderful remedy for those addressing anxiety, depression, grief, PTSD, insomnia, and other emotional disturbances.
 The flower essence is also an incredible dose of happiness.
 Not to be used in pregnancy.